 I am a focused and passionate doctoral candidate in Social Psychology at Walden University, where I completed my Masters of Science degree in General Psychology with a cumulative GPA of 4.0.

-My expected completion date for my doctorate in Social Psychology is in late 2019 or early 2020.
+My expected completion date for my doctorate in Social Psychology is in early 2020.

 My areas of specialization include: ethics; social psychology; social and emotional learning (SEL); religious discrimination; religious privilege; anti-Semitism; microaggressions; multiculturalism; and positive education.